“Between stimulus and response, there is a space. In that space, we have a choice. In that choice lies our freedom.” – Viktor Frankl

 It’s been 30 years in the making…

 Back in the 80’s, Sunny Schlenger first published her book, How to be Organized in Spite of Yourself.
-It was the first book on getting organized that identified the concept of “personal style” and how we each have natural styles of organizing our time and our space that affect how we engage with the world.
-It was also the first book that really spoke to me about why I was called to become a Professional Organizer.
-In it, I found a ‘base’ that drew upon my expertise as an instructional designer and human performance connoisseur.
-So much so, that I reached out to her to discuss how we might work together to bring her original work to the next level.
+This book was first to market.
+It stressed how to get organized according to one’s “personal style”.
+And, this was the first book that really spoke to me about why I felt called to become a Professional Organizer.
+In it, I found a ‘base’ that drew upon my expertise as an instructional designer and human performance expert.
+I was so taken with the concept that I reached out to Sunny to discuss how we might work together.
+We connected and decided to bring her original work to the next level.

 We’ve expanded the original concepts since the first publication and its update 10 years later to encompass 6 different Space Style Preferences (™) and 6 different Time Style Preferences ™.
 But the original concept of learning how to make your styles work for you, rather than against you, has remained the same.
 The process of getting organized and managing your time effectively must begin with analyzing your typical behaviors to understand how you are more comfortable and, on the other hand, what causes you stress.
 In the area of space, for example, do you prefer to spread things out in front of you (Everything Out) or to tuck things away from view (Nothing Out)?
 These two space preferences exist on opposite ends of the ‘Arranging Space’ style continuum.
 Once you understand how you prefer to arrange your space, the same analysis is done for two other space continuums: one for how you choose to assign a value to items and the other for how you tolerate disorder.